Working with and hiring developers in a significant number of companies over the past 15 years. I can shed some light on this question.

 - admittedly I would fail this every time, and most of the best programmers I know only get it right about 65% of the time.
 But you have learned what your toleration is here for missed deadlines and try to adjust expectations accordingly.
 If you can not manage a programmer’s wildly inaccurate deadlines or promises, you need to find someone else.

 Side note on the last point about deadlines and promises: A great programmer will be far more accurate than a “good” programmer in this area.
-The programmers that I know are great and hit their deadlines 85%+ of the time charge between $125-250/hr.
+I know some great programmers who hit their deadlines 85%+ of the time charge between $125-250/hr.
 They also tend to write amazing code that makes other programmers weep when they see it.

 The next most common mistake is not hiring the right type of programmer for the task at hand.
 I have more in-depth information on that here, but let’s take a quick look.